ARIES: ARt Image Exploration Space

 Mapping the Frick Photograph Campaigns, 1922–1967

-From 2014 to 2016, the Digital Art History Lab and Hunter College’s Center for Advanced Research of Spatial Information collaborated on an online, interactive tool using Geographic Information Systems (GIS) technologies to document the movement of Frick Art Reference Library photographers across the United States as they recorded paintings and sculptures in private collections and little-known public collections.
+The Digital Art History Lab and the Center for Advanced Research of Spatial Information at Hunter College, CUNY, are collaborating on an online, interactive tool that uses Geographic Information Systems (GIS) technologies to document the movement of Frick Art Reference Library photographers across the United States as they recorded paintings and sculptures in private collections and little-known public collections.
 Several such expeditions were completed between 1922 and 1967.
-The resulting 35,000 negatives from these photograph expeditions, all of which have been digitized, are one of the most valuable resources in the Photoarchive, documenting many objects that either remain inaccessible to the general public or have been lost, destroyed, or altered in the intervening decades.
+The resulting 35,000 negatives from these photograph campaigns, all of which have been digitized, are one of the most valuable resources in the Photoarchive, documenting many objects that either remain inaccessible to the general public or have been lost, destroyed, or altered in the intervening decades.

-The first phase of the development of this tool has been completed and plans for the second stage are underway.
-Eventually, the tool will be featured on the web pages of the Frick Art Reference Library’s Photoarchive.
+The first phase of the development of this tool has been completed and ten of these expeditions have been mapped.
+Please visit the Frick Art Reference Library’s Photoarchive webpage to access this innovative digital tool.

 AI and the Digital Photoarchive